-An uncomplicated abortion will not affect your chance of becoming pregnant in the future.
+An uncomplicated procedure will not affect your chance of becoming pregnant in the future.

-There is a small increase in the risk of a future pre-term birth (more than 3 weeks earlier than the due date), compared to if you have not had an abortion.
+There is a small increase in the risk of a future pre-term birth (more than 3 weeks earlier than the due date), compared to if you have not had thos procedure.